radianttap/Coordinator/README.md

 When you instantiate a Coordinator instance, you call `start()` to use it and `stop()` when it’s no longer needed.

-In the Coordinator subclass, you’ll override the method you defined in the UIResponder extension and actually do something useful instead of just calling the same method on next coordinatingResponder.
+In the Coordinator subclass, you’ll override the method you defined in the UIResponder extension and actually do something useful instead of just calling the same method on next `coordinatingResponder`.

 ## Demo example

 The best explanation for any architecture is demo app, which I built.

-_CoordinatorExample_ in this repository mimics a shopping app.
+Example app mimics a shopping app.
 It has a fairly complete implementation of the [Layers architecture](http://aplus.rs/tags/layers/) where Coordinator is one of the central elements.

 Look into `AppDelegate` where you can see that each app must have an instance of `AppCoordinator`, which is main entry point into the app.
 It’s created and strongly referenced by the AppDelegate.